intel/neural-compressor/examples/pytorch/eager/medical_imaging/3d-unet/nnUnet/readme.md

 Note that nnUNetTrainerV2 was replaced with nnUNetTrainerV2_DP.
 Just like before, CONFIGURATION can be 2d, 3d_lowres or 3d_fullres.
 TASK_NAME_OR_ID refers to the task you would like to train and FOLD is the fold of the cross-validation.
 GPUS (integer value) specifies the number of GPUs you wish to train on.
 To specify which GPUs you want to use, please make use of the
-CUDA_VISIBLE_DEVICES envorinment variable to specify the GPU ids (specify as many as you configure with -gpus GPUS).
+CUDA_VISIBLE_DEVICES environment variable to specify the GPU ids (specify as many as you configure with -gpus GPUS).
 --dbs, if set, will distribute the batch size across GPUs.
 So if nnUNet configures a batch size of 2 and you run on 2 GPUs , each GPU will run with a batch size of 1.
 If you omit --dbs, each GPU will run with the full batch size (2 for each GPU in this example for a total of batch size 4).